A Promotion Recommendation Letter is a document that endorses a particular employee to get a higher position in the company.

 Personalize your letter

 Ensure that your letter demonstrates who you are and why you are endorsing the person.
-Your reader should feel the details provided are sincere and that they give a good account of how you feel about the person.
+Your reader should feel that the details provided are sincere and that they give a good account of how you feel about the person.
 You can personalize your letter by providing specific details related to your recommendee and the prospective job he has applied for.
 Avoid generalizations that make the reviewer doubt whether you know the recommendee enough to vouch for their abilities.

 Endorse enthusiastically

 Demonstrate confidence and optimism in the ability of the person to deliver outstanding results in the new position.
-An effective promotion recommendation letter will be written in an enthusiastic tone that portrays a good picture of the person to the hirer.
-Remember that the tone of your letter may influence the perception of the reader towards the recommendee.
-Although there is a temptation to overstate the abilities of the person, always remain factual and honest.
-Refrain from exaggerations or falsehoods that may misrepresent the competencies of the recommended.
+An effective letter will be written in an enthusiastic tone that portrays a good picture of the person to the hirer.

 Final Thoughts

-Writing a promotion recommendation letter is endorsing someone’s ability to fulfill the duties of a given job or position.
+Writing a recommendation letter for promotion is endorsing someone’s ability to fulfill the duties of a given job or position.
 You want to make sure that such a letter convinces the relevant manager that the company will make a good decision by promoting the recommendee.
 In addition, a good endorsement letter may have a crucial impact on the career of your colleague who is seeking a job opportunity or looking for a well-deserved position at their company.
 So, take your time and write a letter that will make your recommendee get a promotional reward for their hard work.